fornyx/OpenStack-Havana-Install-Guide/OpenStack-Havana-Install-Guide.rst

 **Note 2:** We suggest to use dpkg -s <packagename> to make sure you are using Havana packages (you should see version : 2013.2)

+**Note 3:** This is a simple test/demo installation, and so the password policy has been VERY simplified: we use "openstacktest" as default password (see further)

 2. Preparing your node
 ===============